-ASL\ 201 AMERICAN SIGN LANGUAGE III
+ASL 201 AMERICAN SIGN LANGUAGE III

 Building on ASL II, this course covers in depth the structure of ASL grammar, fingerspelling/numbers, and visualgestural communication.
 Students also develop expressive and receptive skills in storytelling and dialogue.
-Corequisite: DSC\ 114 Prerequisites: ASL\ 102 with a "C" or better.
+Corequisite: ASL 205 Prerequisites: ASL 102 with a "B" or better AND DSC 114 with a "B" or better or with concurrency AND consent of instructor.

-ASL\ 202 AMERICAN SIGN LANGUAGE IV
+ASL 202 AMERICAN SIGN LANGUAGE IV